EmilieMauduit/PALANTIR/README.md

 PALANTIR can use three different databases, it is not yet capable of combining multiple databases.
 The user can choose between the database from [exoplanet.eu](https://exoplanet.eu/home/), which is the one used in every study published by the author, the NASA exoplanet database, or a custom one.

 In each case, a version of the database is present in `~/src/palantir/scripts/input_files/`.
-The author tries to keep these version updated, but they strongly encourage the user to go onte the corresponding website, dowload and save the file in the above folder to make sure they run with the latest version.
+The author tries to keep these version updated, but they strongly encourage the user to go onto the corresponding website, download and save the file in the above folder to make sure they run with the latest version.
 As for the custom catalog, an example is also provided in the same folder, the user have to make sure it has the given structure, else the code will not be able to read it.

 In the parameter file, the user can choose the database by putting 0 or 1, in the value column of the following setting :